god-anarchy/Siva/README.md

 -Drag The Downloaded Ports Folder To Your Documents Folder

 -If You Come Across Any Problems Contact Me On Discord Reaver#3944

+-If You Want Threepole To Work Install The Setup In The Default Directory When Installing Threepole

 ## Setting up the ports folder
 - You must put the ports folder inside of your Documents folder which should be located inside of C:\Users\Your PC Username\Documents